ui5-community/wdi5/README.md

 ## Return Type of the `executeAsync` function

 The function `executeAsync` has defined return types [mentioned here](https://github.com/webdriverio/webdriverio/issues/999).
 So the return type is custom defined as an array of two elements first is a string representing the status, second is the value for the status.

+## Utils
+Due to different platform implementations you need to instantiate the correct Util class.
+For different platforms a set of specifically implemented utils.

+`wdi.<Utils>.init()`

 ## Commitlint